tpoechtrager/osxcross/README.md

 ##### Building GCC: #####

 If you want to build GCC as well, then you can do this by running `./build_gcc.sh`.
-But before you do this, make sure you have got the GCC build depedencies installed on your system,
+But before you do this, make sure you have got the GCC build depedencies installed on your system.

-on debian like systems you can run `apt-get install libmpc-dev libmpfr-dev libgmp-dev` to install them.
+On debian like systems you can run:

+`[sudo] apt-get install gcc g++ zlib1g-dev libmpc-dev libmpfr-dev libgmp-dev`

+to install them.

 ### PACKAGING THE SDK: ###